For the 2023 school year, there are 22 community colleges serving 56,826 students in New Mexico (20 public colleges and 2 private colleges).

 How diverse are community college in New Mexico?

-New Mexico community college are approximately 70% minority students (majority Hispanic).
+Community colleges in New Mexico are approximately 70% minority students (majority Hispanic).

 Recent Articles